mbenhamd/twitter-sentiment-cnn/README.md

-# TensorFlow implementation of a convolutional neural network (CNN).
+# TensorFlow implementation of a CNN.
 ## Part of the Twtter Sentiment Analaysis Project
 Link of the publication : [here](https://github.com/mbenhamd/database-publication-latex/blob/master/publication.pdf)